keymanapp/keyman/common/web/gesture-recognizer/docs/recognizer-configuration.md

   sequences that start very close to them.

 We have generalized the "safe zone" somewhat by allowing versions based on sources aside from the available viewport.
-This is largely intended to facilitate interactive demos and testing.
+This is largely intended to facilitate interactive demos and testing such as the page (and corresponding image) referenced above.

 ## On "roaming bounds"